ssiegelman15/Quality-ReadMe-Generator/Generated-ReadMe.md

 ## Description

-This is a sample ReadMe file generated using my ReadMe Generator application.
+This beer blog is a fullstack application where users can create profiles to leave beer reviews or comments on existing beer reviews

 ## Installation

-npm install
+None required.

 ## Usage

-Clone the repo to your local machine and run node index.js in your terminal.
+Visit the deployed heroku site for this blog at: https://radiant-meadow-34547.herokuapp.com/

 ## Contributing

-Provide your email address and Github username.
+Please provide your Github user name and email address

 ## Tests

-npm test
+N/A

 ## Questions

-Please send any questions or comments you have to sample@host.com or visit the following page: [GitHub](https://github.com/johndoe123)
+Please send any questions or comments you have to ssiegelman15@gmail.com or visit the following page: [GitHub](https://github.com/ssiegelman15)

 ## License